-Approximate Distance: 286 km Estimated Travel Time: 8 hrs (including border crossing) Today we will cross the border from Kenya to Tanzania.
+Approximate Distance: 286 km Estimated Travel Time: 10 hrs (including border crossing) Today we will cross the border from Kenya to Tanzania.
 The name of the border posts are Namanga border post on both sides.
 Some nationalities do require a visa for Tanzania.
 See our visa section for further information.
 Remember that visas are your own responsibility; please double check with your agent if you will require a visa for Tanzania.
 The currency in Tanzania is Kenyan shilling (TZS.)You will be able to change your left over KES at the border, Arusha or in Zanzibar.
 Most establishments, activities etc. do accept USD for payment.
-The journey begins early with a brief welcome meeting in the morning (7am) before we travel south from Nairobi (approximately at 8am) through the Masai lands into Tanzania, to our camp outside of the town of Arusha.
-Arusha, also known as Tanzania’s “safari capital”, is undoubtedly the most important center in northern Tanzania.
+Arusha, also known as Tanzania’s “safari capital”, is undoubtedly the most important center in northen Tanzania.
 With many protected national parks, reserves, and mountains nearby (on a clear day, you can see Mt.
 Kilimanjaro in the distance), Arusha is a modern town, and with its markets, services, and fine location, it is a great base for your safari trip.
 Arusha officially became a city on the 1st of July 2006.
 The primary industry of the region is agriculture with large vegetable producers sending high-quality produce to Europe.
 The city and its environs are also spotted with large coffee plantations, adding to the area’s charm.
 Though in recent years, due to the coffee crisis, many local farmers have been badly hit, and now subsistence farming is the most common source of livelihood.
 Arusha, who owes its name from the local Wa-arusha people who resided here for hundreds of years, is historically and politically significant city within East Africa.
 In 1961 the official documents ceding independence to Tanzania were signed by the United Kingdom in Arusha.
 Six years later the Arusha Declaration of Self Reliance in Tanzania was signed.
 On the 4th of August 1993 the Arusha Accords were signed by representatives of competing factions in the civil war in neighbouring Rwanda.
 After the Rwandan genocide, the UN Security Council decided by its Resolution 955 of 8 November 1994 that Arusha should host the International Criminal Tribunal for Rwanda.
 The establishment of the tribunal with its employees has influenced the local economy of Arusha.
-The tribunal is expected to end its mandate in 2008.

 Approximate Distance: 160 km Estimated Travel Time: 5 hrs (including game drive out of Serengeti) Before leaving the Serengeti, enjoy one last morning game drive to see the animal kingdom come to life in this incredible expanse of grassland savannah.
 You will return and break camp, and journey to the Ngorongoro Conservation Area, famous for Africa's best game viewing.
 The views from the Ngorongoro Crater rim are stunning, and there is an ever-present abundance of wildlife, due to the permanent water supply on the crater floor.
 You will arrive at your campsite at the crater rim in the late afternoon.
 The 8,300 km² Ngorongoro Conservation Area is named after its central feature, the Ngorongoro Crater, the world’s largest intact volcanic caldera, and arguably its most spectacular natural arena.
 Ngorongoro Crater has often been described as one of the wonders of the world, not only because of its inherent geological significance, but also because it serves a quite extraordinary natural sanctuary for some of Africa’s most dense population of large mammals.
 The Ngorongoro was part of the original Serengeti National Park proclaimed in 1951, but it was made a separate conservation area in 1956 so that the Masai could graze their cattle there.
 The Ngorongoro Crater became a World Heritage Site in 1978.
 Land in the conservation area is unique to Tanzania as it provides protection for the wildlife whilst allowing human habitation.
 The landscape is made up of a blend of volcanoes, grasslands, waterfalls and mountain forests, where the wildlife is extensive.
 The southern and eastern boundaries are approximately defined by the rim of the Great Rift Valley, which also prevents animal migration in these directions.
 The annual ungulate migration passes through the Ngorongoro Conservation Area, with wildebeest and zebra moving south into the area in December and moving north in June.
 The area has healthy resident populations of most species of wildlife.

-Approximate Distance: 200 km Estimated Travel Time: 5 hrs (including game drive in the Crater) After breakfast we embark on a half-day crater tour.
-The rich pasture and permanent water of the Crater floor supports a resident population of more than 20,000 to 25,000 large mammals.
+Approximate distance: 250 km Estimated Travel Time: 8 hrs (including game drive in the crater) After breakfast we embark on a half-day crater tour.
+The rich pasture and permanent water of the crater floor supports a resident population of more than 20,000 to 25,000 large mammals.
 They are not confined by the crater walls, and can leave freely; they stay because conditions are favourable.
 Since most of the crater floor is grassland, grazing animals predominate: zebra, gazelles, buffalo, eland, and warthogs.
 The swamp and forest provide additional resources for hippos, some of Tanzania's last remaining black rhinos, giant-tusked elephants, waterbucks, reedbucks and bushbucks, baboons and vervet monkeys.
 All these animals in turn support large predators such as lion and leopard, and scavengers such as hyena and jackals.
-After this fabulous experience within the crater, we have to leave the wildlife behind us and start heading back to Arusha, where we will set up camp for the night.
+After this fabulous experience within the crater, we have to leave the wildlife behind us and start heading towards Marangu, where we will set up camp for the night.
 Marangu is a popular starting point for people climbing Mt Kilimanjaro.

 Approximate Distance: 180km Estimated Travel Time: 3/4 hrs Continue the journey south to Iringa, and spend the night just outside of town.
 Visit a crafts centre that supports the local community.
 Historically, Iringa was a centre of colonial administration.
-During German occupation, the German military constructed the town as a forti.ed defence against marauding Hehe tribal warriors intent on driving them out of the region.
-Gangilonga Rock, a site just outside of the town, is a legendary spot where the Hehe chief at that time, Chief Mkwawa, met with his people and decided how to fight the Germans.
-Iringa was also the site of several battles during the First and Second World Wars, and Commonwealth War Graves are located just outside of town.
+During German occupation, the German military constructed the town as a fortified defence against marauding Hehe tribal warriors intent on driving them out of the region.
+Gangilonga Rock, a site just outside of town, is a legendary spot where the Hehe chief at that time, Chief Mkwawa, met with his people and decided how to fight the Germans.
+Iringa was also the site of several battles during the First and Second World Wars, and the Commonwealth War.
+Several graves are located just outside of town.

-Approximate Distance: 200 km Estimated Travel Time: 5 hrs Today we head to the sleepy capital of Lilongwe, at one time a small village on the banks of the Lilongwe River.
-Check out the craft stalls and bustling markets in Old Town or just sit back and relax, finding your groove in 'Malawi time'.
+Approximate Distance: 200 km Estimated Travel Time: 5 hrs Today we head to the sleepy capital of Lilongwe, a small village on the banks of the Lilongwe River.
+Check out the craft stalls and bustling markets in the Old Town or just sit back and relax, finding your groove in 'Malawi time'.
+Overnight at Senga Bay.